Adventures in Machine Learning

 This allows you to create a new table with the same columns and data types as the source table, making it a useful tool for copying and manipulating data.
 In this article, we will explore the basics of the SQL Server SELECT INTO statement, along with examples of how it can be used to copy tables within the same database and across databases.

-to SQL Server SELECT INTO statement
+Understanding the SQL Server SELECT INTO Statement

-Examples of using SQL Server SELECT INTO
+Examples of Using SQL Server SELECT INTO

-Copy Table Within Same Database
+1. Copying a Table Within the Same Database

 SELECT *